Single-Course Engelsk 10 ECTS

 Course Content

-Introduction to hydrology and the hydrological cycle, water vapour, precipitation, evaporation, evapotranspiration, climate, infiltration, Darcy’s law, basic principles of groundwater flow, regional groundwater and surface water, well hydraulics and capture zones, surface runoff and streamflow, hydrological modelling, snow
+Introduction to hydrology and the hydrological cycle, water vapour, precipitation, extreme events, evaporation, evapotranspiration, climate, infiltration, Darcy’s law, basic principles of groundwater flow, regional groundwater and surface water, well hydraulics and capture zones, surface runoff and streamflow, hydrological modelling, snow

 Recommended prerequisites

-41102/10020/02633, Physics, environmental hydraulics and basic programming and data processing in Python / Jupyter notebooks
+41102/10020/02002, Physics, environmental hydraulics and basic programming and data processing in Python / Jupyter notebooks

 Teaching Method